Training safely with Camden Kempo

 - always strive to use your preferred gender pronouns

-- have gender-neutral toilets available at Camden Dance Academy
+- have gender-neutral toilets available at Camden Dance Academy and Accessible toilets at Holborn House.

 - are able to offer hardship discounts that do not require proof